typesense/typesense-website/docs-site/content/guide/node-sequelize-search-api.md

 import express from 'express';
 import cors from 'cors';
 import { env } from './config/env';
-import sequelize from './config/database';
+import { sequelize } from './config/database';
-import { initializeCollections } from './search/collections';
+import { initializeTypesense } from './search/collections';
-import { startBackgroundSync } from './search/worker';
+import { determineAndRunStartupSync } from './search/sync';
-import { syncBooksToTypesense, syncState } from './search/sync';
+import { startBackgroundSyncWorker } from './search/worker';

-// Import routers
 import booksRouter from './routes/books';
 import searchRouter from './routes/search';

 const app = express();

 app.use(cors());
 app.use(express.json());